-Similar to reloading Network Interface (NI) modules on chassis-based switches such as the OmniSwitch 9700/9800, modules operating in idle status within a stack can be reloaded via the CLI.
+Similar to reloading Network Interface (NI) modules on chassis-based switches, modules operating in idle status within a stack can be reloaded via the CLI.

 Note.
 Any traffic being passed on the module's Ethernet will be interrupted during the reboot.
 Other modules within the stack will continue to operate without interruption.